LisaUofM/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Overview of the Analysis
 The purpose of the analysis is to offer Pewlett Hackard a view of how many employees are nearing retirement so the company can strategize for its long-term future.
-An employee database was created using six csv files.
+An employee database was created using six csv files with varying human resource details.

 ## Results
 The analysis includes three file results from the employee database: